gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

     *   Adding `'use server'` to files that don't export async functions (like Zod schema files).
     *   Forgetting `'use server'` in files containing Server Actions or Service files that should be server-only and use server-side utilities.
     *   Forgetting `'use server'` on `src/lib/supabase/server.ts` itself.
 4.  **Middleware Configuration:** Not understanding that the middleware is essential for keeping sessions alive and for route protection.
-Forgetting the `await supabase.auth.getUser()` call in middleware can lead to stale sessions not being refreshed or route protection not working.
-5.  **Import Paths:** Always use direct imports for Supabase client creation functions to avoid ambiguity.
+5.  **`AuthSessionProvider` (`@/providers/auth-session-provider.tsx`):**
+    *   This provider is responsible for initializing the client-side Supabase instance and listening to `onAuthStateChange`.
+    *   It's crucial that the `supabaseClient` within this provider is instantiated correctly (e.g., using `useState(() => createClient())`) to ensure a stable instance across renders.
+    *   Components relying on client-side auth state (like those using the `useAuth` hook) depend on this provider working correctly.

 By understanding these distinctions and following the patterns in this project, developers can confidently work with Supabase authentication in a Next.js App Router environment.